 Animated The Elves And The Shoemaker Cover

-The Elves And The Shoemaker Story
+The Elves And The Shoemaker Short Story & Audiobook

 A hard working shoemaker falls upon hard times, but his luck may well be about to change.
 In the most bizarre way.